dlm/rt-challenge/README.md

 So, let's see how this goes!

+Note, after each section, I will create a tag so that it is easy to hop to different points in the project.

 ## Project organization

 - deps: project dependencies.
 I am going to try to use header files only